'Our Place' gives special needs teens a sense of belonging

-As the parent of a special needs daughter, Longfellow second grade teacher Adeline Johnson saw an unmet need in the community for providing an unserved population a place to call home.
+As the parent of a special-needs daughter, Longfellow Elementary second-grade teacher Adeline Johnson saw a need in the community for providing an unserved population a place to call home.

-It was from that need that she helped launch the Our Place After School Care program in the spring of 2018.
+It was from that need that she helped launch the Our Place After School Care program in spring 2018.

-Now in its fifth year, the program offers a supervised after school educational experience for students ages 13-20 too old for traditional after school child care programs who require extra care and guidance.
-Operating in assistance with the Arc of Adams Clay County and Faith Lutheran Church, the 503 © (3) non-profit organization is facilitated by paid staff and volunteers who teach social, academic, and life skills training in a welcoming atmosphere that provides mental stimulation in a place students can relax and enjoy.
+Now in its fifth year, the program offers a supervised after-school educational experience for students ages 13-20 who are too old for traditional after-school child care programs but who require extra care and guidance.
+Operating in assistance with the Arc of Adams Clay County and Faith Lutheran Church, the 503©(3) nonprofit organization is facilitated by paid staff and volunteers who teach social, academic and life skills training in a welcoming atmosphere that provides mental stimulation in a place students can relax and enjoy.

 “We try to give these teens a place to go where they feel at home,” Johnson said.
 “Often school is not a place where they feel at home.
 They’re kind of the odd peg in the round hole there.